hpcn-uam/wormhole/README.md

 ```

 ## Known Issues and problems
-- A worm does not allowed loopback messages.
+- A Hole does not allowed loopback messages.
 It will be sometime fixed

-###### How worms are deployed
+###### How Holes are deployed
 Each program name would be tried to be find in the current directory adding the extension `.tgz`.
-This file should content all the necesary data to deploy a worm application, that must have :
+This file should content all the necesary data to deploy a Hole application, that must have :
-- `lib/`    : All the lib/ folder of the compiled WormHole library for the correct architecture where the worm would be deployed.
+- `lib/`    : All the lib/ folder of the compiled WormHole library for the correct architecture where the Hole would be deployed.
 - `myApp`   : The application itself, no matters its name.
-- `run.sh`  : This script will be executed by Einstein to run the application.
+- `run.sh`  : This script will be executed by Zeus to run the application.
 This script allows to execute an application indepently on wich language it is written (compiled, java, python, etc).
 Also, this script can have arguments, that can be passed to the finnal application.

-#### Worm
+#### Hole
-Each worm is a program that sends/receives messages using the WormHole Streaming Library.
+Each Hole is a program that sends/receives messages using the WormHole Streaming Library.
 The language program **does not matter**.

-Each worm:
+Each Hole:
 - Is identified by an `ID`.
 - Is deployed in a `IP` thought ssh/scp connection.
 - Can encrypt thought TLS1.2 any income and output message.
-- If MANUAL flag is specified, the worm won't be deployed.
+- If MANUAL flag is specified, the Hole won't be deployed.
 User should.
 - One or more PARAM flags may be specified.
-If so, each param would be passed to the worm's starter script.
+If so, each param would be passed to the Hole's starter script.

 ### Security and Certificates

-To use SSL between two worms, there should be the SSL param in the configuration.
+To use SSL between two Holes, there should be the SSL param in the configuration.

-**NOT YET IMPLEMENTED** To use SSL connection between Einstein and any Worm, the parameter -SSL should be passed to the Einstein starter program.
+**NOT YET IMPLEMENTED** To use SSL connection between Zeus and any Hole, the parameter -SSL should be passed to the Zeus starter program.

-In order to work with SSL properly, there must be in each .tgz a copy of: `cert/ca.pem` `cert/einstein.pem` `cert/worm.pem`
+In order to work with SSL properly, there must be in each .tgz a copy of: `cert/ca.pem` `cert/Zeus.pem` `cert/worm.pem`